hcsaba1982/MS/foundation/2.3-networking-pod-connectivity-part3/README.md

 #### 2.3.1.2.
 Calico configuration

-It is also important to understand the IP Pools that Calico has been configure with, which offer finer grained control over IP address ranges to be used by pods in the cluster.
+It is also important to understand the IP Pools that Calico has been configured with, which offers fine grained control over IP address ranges to be used by pods in the cluster.

 ```bash
 $ calicoctl get ippools